jelebg/mitsi/README.md

 * **ldapAuthent** is used to configure the ldap server if you have one(optional).
 * **groups** defines a list of groups.
 Each group may contain many users or groups.
 These groups can be used in the datasource configuration, with the userGroups attribute, to restrict access to a datasource to some users.

+### URL

+By default, mitsi is accessible on the port 9035.

+If you installed it on a server, you may access it using this URL : [http://<your_server_hostname>:9035/mitsi](http://<your_server_hostname>:9035/mitsi/)

+If you installed it on your desktop, you may also use this URL : [http://localhost:9035/mitsi](http://localhost:9035/mitsi/)
 ## how may I compile it myself
 to compile sources, you will have to download oracle's jdbc driver, compile the custom version of c3p0 and compile mitsi :